SHOWROOM (OFF SITE) ESTATE LIQUIDATION SALES

 Group lots of wristwatch(es)

-Sterling bell, tongs, napkins rings, serving pieces, etc.
+Sterling tongs, napkins rings, serving pieces, etc.

 Sterling pill box

-Group lots of sterling souvenir spoons
+Group lot of sterling souvenir spoons

-Bag lots of face silver coins
+Bag lot of foreign coins

 ARTWORK & WALL DECOR

 Oil on canvas by H. Wagner, Dutch seaport

 Oil on canvas by Josef Danhauser, portrait of a young lady

 Watercolor attributed to John Singer Sargent, Orientalist street scene